Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 While that would work, the value of such change is questionable.
 Instead of having one cohesive element to reason about, we'd end up with multiple fragmented parts which are completely useless to us on their own.

 However, since our original goal is to push the impurities out towards the system boundaries, we may try to approach this issue from another angle.
-In essence, all we need to do is delay the evaluation of impure functions until the last possible moment.
+In essence, all we need to do is delay the evaluation of impure functions until the last possible opportunity.

 Let's see how we can achieve that: